A Formation Crisis of Repeating Partial Tidal Disruption Events: Abstract

 \section{Abstract}

 A number of candidate repeating partial tidal disruption events (rpTDEs) have been reported in recent years.
-If these events are confirmed, the high fraction of observed rpTDEs among all tidal disruption events (TDEs) is in tension with prediction of the loss cone channel.
-We further point out an inequality $M_\bullet \lesssim 4\times 10^6 M_\odot (T_{\rm obt}/10\ {\rm yr})^{4/9}$ that must be satisfied for rpTDEs of solar type stars in the loss cone channel, where $M_\bullet$ is the central supermassive black hole (SMBH) mass and $T_{\rm obt}$ is the orbital period of the star.
+If these events are confirmed, the high fraction of observed rpTDEs among all tidal disruption events (TDEs) is in tension with prediction of the single-star loss-cone channel as noticed in previous studies.
+We further point out an inequality $M_\bullet \lesssim 4\times 10^6 M_\odot (T_{\rm obt}/10\ {\rm yr})^{4/9}$ that must be satisfied for rpTDEs of solar type stars in the loss-cone channel, where $M_\bullet$ is the central supermassive black hole (SMBH) mass and $T_{\rm obt}$ is the orbital period of the star.
 However the majority of reported rpTDE candidates potentially violate this inequality, indicating an alternative formation channel.
-In the commonly invoked Hills mechanism, the captured stars produced by tidal disruption of near-contact binaries can evade this inequality and may be the dominant source of rpTDEs.
+For the commonly invoked Hills mechanism to explain the rpTDE observations, the majority of tidally disrupted stellar binaries by SMBHs must be near-contact binaries.
 If the same process operates in the Galactic Center, there should exist a population of hypervelocity stars (HVSs) ejected with velocities as high as $3.6\times 10^3 (M_\bullet/10^6 M_\odot)^{1/6}\ {\rm km\ s}^{-1}$, which however have not been detected.
 A complete search for HVSs in the Milky Way will be critical for testing this prediction.

 \keywords{Supermassive black holes (1663), Tidal disruption (1696), Hypervelocity stars(776)}